 Origin of the American Pit Bull Terrier

-This is a dog fighting kind of dog with a history right in the good US of A. A cross between bulldogs (American Bulldog) and Terriers (likely the American Straffordshire Terrier), this dog had a lot of different names back in the day.
-Some people called them:
+This is a dog fighting kind of dog with a history right in the good US of A. A cross between bulldogs (American Bulldog) and Terriers (likely the American Staffordshire Terrier), this dog had a lot of different names back in the day.
+Some people call them:

-That the American Pit Bull Terrier currently has a somewhat negative reputation, back in the early 1900’s this all-American dog was the mascot of the USA on its propaganda posters for the World War I. It’s also made its way into popular culture as the name of a famous rapper, the RCA trademark, and more.
+Although the American Pit Bull Terrier currently has a somewhat negative reputation, back in early 1900, this all-American dog was the mascot of the USA on its propaganda posters for World War I. It’s also made its way into popular culture as the name of a famous rapper, the RCA trademark, and more.

 These guys are also…

-So, before you get a pit bull, do check the laws about this breed in your area.
+So, before you get a pit bull, check the laws about this breed in your area.

 But…